-In this article, Corefy cuts a long story short and offers you a straightforward guide to static and dynamic payment routing.
+In this article, Corefy cuts a long story short and offers you a straightforward guide to static vs dynamic payment routing.
+Let’s find out how these routing protocols work.

 What is payment routing?